 MRI provides good contrast between the different soft tissues of the body, which makes it especially useful in imaging the brain, muscles, the heart, and cancers compared with other medical imaging techniques such as computed tomography (CT) or X-rays.
 Unlike CT scans or traditional X-rays, MRI does not use ionizing radiation.

 Capital Health MRI units are state-of-the-art machines with the largest bore (tube diameter) on the market.
 This large bore reduces anxiety and stress allowing for more comfort and reduced need for sedation and/or relaxation medication.

 Capital Health has four MRI machines: one 1.5 Tesla and one 3 Tesla unit at Capital Health Medical Center - Hopewell and two 1.5 Tesla units at Capital Health Regional Medical Center (RMC).

 Tesla is the unit of magnetic field strength.
 The higher the Tesla numbers the stronger the magnetic field strength.

 - Abdominal - (All specific organs within the abdominal cavity)

 - fMRI - (Functional MRI)

-If you do not see your specific exam listed, please call our Radiology Department at either Hopewell or Regional Medical Center; we can accommodate most MRI orders.
+If you do not see your specific exam listed, please call our Radiology Department at either Hopewell or RMC; we can accommodate most MRI orders.